mcserodio/mcserodio/README.md

 - 👋 Hi there!
-- 👀 I’m interested in computational linguistics/natural language processing
+- 👀 I’m interested in computational linguistics/natural language processing and project management
 - 🌱 I’m currently learning Python
 - 📫 How to reach me: send me a message!